 near Hereford Inlet Lighthouse.

-I'm not sure what this one is.
-But isn't it pretty?
+I'm not sure what t

 And the next one is a painted lady.